Toward Trustworthy Neural Program Synthesis: Methods

 \section{Methods}

 Given a natural-language prompt describing a programming problem, our goal is to construct a ranked list of candidate program solutions, \emph{or} to output an empty list whenever the system cannot solve the programming problem.
-Our approach samples both a set of candidate programs $\mathcal{P}$, and a set of candidate specifications $\mathcal{S}$, both which are conditioned on the prompt.
+Our approach independently samples a set of candidate programs $\mathcal{P}$ and a set of candidate specs $\mathcal{S}$.
 Specs can be either input-output testcases, or logical relations (Fig.~\ref{fig:overview}).
 We write $\mathcal{T}$ for the set of test cases and $\mathcal{R}$ for the set of logical relations, so $\mathcal{S}=\mathcal{T}\cup \mathcal{R}$.
-Each program $p\in \mathcal{P}$ will be checked against each spec $s\in \mathcal{S}$, and basic statistics of program-spec agreement will be computed.
-These statistics are aggregated by a learned model into an overall \textbf{confidence score} for each program.
+Each program $p\in \mathcal{P}$ is checked against each spec $s\in \mathcal{S}$, and basic statistics of program-spec agreement are computed.
+These statistics are aggregated by a learned model into a \textbf{confidence score} for each program.
 Programs whose confidence score falls below a threshold are discarded.
-Any remaining programs are sorted by their confidence score and returned to the user as possible solutions, together with certain specs they pass.
+Any remaining programs are sorted by confidence score and returned to the user as possible solutions, together with certain specs they pass.
 Returning specifications allows the user to verify that the code has the intended behavior.
-This architecture lets the system learn how to predict when it cannot solve a problem, and also learn to rank candidate solutions and their corresponding specifications.
+This architecture lets the system learn how to predict when it cannot solve a problem, and also learn to rank candidate solutions and their corresponding specs.